emuzulu/App21/README.md

 - A platform to have everyone post new internships and resources for people to use and to make into a database of internships

+Working on:
+- RESTAPI to allow third party platforms and apps to access User data when authenticated properly.
+- Redesigning UI to fit a modern design.

 ## License

     Copyright [2020] [Evans Muzulu]